 Prior to January 1, 2020, the Bank was permitted to invest in the non-MBS debt obligations of any GSE provided such investments in any single GSE did not exceed the lesser of the Bank's total regulatory capital or that GSE's total capital (taking into account the financial support provided by the U.S. Department of the Treasury, if applicable) at the time new investments were made.
-As further discussed in the Legislative and Regulatory Developments section beginning on page 16 of this report, the Bank's authority to invest in the non-MBS debt obligations of GSEs that are not operating with capital support or some other form of direct financial assistance from the U.S. government was reduced beginning January 1, 2020.
+The Bank's authority to invest in the non-MBS debt obligations of GSEs that are not operating with capital support or some other form of direct financial assistance from the U.S. government was reduced beginning January 1, 2020.
 The Bank's investments in the non-MBS debt obligations of Fannie Mae and Freddie Mac are each currently limited to an amount equal to 100 percent of the Bank's total regulatory capital while investments in the non-MBS debt obligations of the Farm Credit System are now limited to an amount equal to 15 percent of the Bank's total regulatory capital.
 Although the Bank's holdings of Farm Credit System debentures exceeded this new limit on January 1, 2020, the Bank was not required to sell or otherwise reduce any of these investments.
 Instead, the Bank is precluded from purchasing any additional Farm Credit System debentures until such time as its holdings are reduced to an amount that is less than 15 percent of the Bank's total regulatory capital.